hasanmehediii/CSE-3112-Project/README.md

 ## 🌟 Features

+### 🍽️ Smart Meal Planning
-**🍽️ Smart Meal Planning:** Generates a 30-day meal plan including breakfast, lunch, snacks, and dinner.
-Balances nutrition and budget to ensure affordable healthy meals.
+- Generates a **30-day meal plan** including breakfast, lunch, snacks, and dinner.

-**💰 Budget Management:**
+- Balances **nutrition** and **budget** to ensure affordable, healthy meals tailored to students.

+### 💰 Budget Management
-Enter your monthly pocket money.
-Automatically suggests meals that fit within your budget.
-Tracks spending to avoid overshooting your balance.
+- Input your monthly pocket money.
+- Automatically suggests meals that fit within your budget.
+- Tracks spending to prevent overshooting your balance.

+### 🍴 Canteen Integration
-**🍴 Canteen Integration:** Connects with campus canteens and shows real-time menus.
+- Connects with campus canteens to display **real-time menus**.
-Suggests meals from available items with nutritional details.
-Tracks canteen orders and earnings.
+- Suggests meals from available items with detailed nutritional information.

-**🌦️ Weather-Aware Recommendations:**
+- Tracks canteen orders and earnings for canteen owners.

+### 🌦️ Weather-Aware Recommendations
-Adjusts food suggestions based on daily weather (e.g., light meals on hot days, warm soups on rainy days).
+- Adjusts meal suggestions based on daily weather (e.g., light meals on hot days, warm soups on rainy days).

-**👤 User & Student Profiles:**
+### 👤 User & Student Profiles
+- Role-based access for **students**, **admins**, and **canteen owners**.
-Manage accounts with role-based access (student, admin, canteen owner).
-Students can view personalized meal plans and history.
-Owners can manage menus, update availability, and track earnings.
+- Students can view personalized meal plans and order history.
+- Canteen owners can manage menus, update item availability, and track earnings.

-**📊 Orders & Complaints System:** Students can place orders directly from the app.
-Integrated complaint box to report issues and track resolutions.
+### 📊 Orders & Complaints System
+- Students can place orders directly through the app.
+- Integrated **complaint box** for reporting issues and tracking resolutions.

+### 🔒 Secure & Scalable
-**🔒 Secure & Scalable:** User authentication with secure password storage.
-Built using FastAPI backend, MongoDB database, and accessible via Flutter app and React website.
+- **User authentication** with secure password storage.
+- Built using a **FastAPI** backend, **MongoDB** database, **Flutter** mobile app, and **React** website.
+- Designed for scalability and a modern, user-friendly interface.

 ## 🛠️ Tech Stack